 Test different ad strategies

-If you are enrolled in Brand Registry, you have access to many different ad types that other sellers don’t.
+If you are enrolled in Brand Registry, you can access many different ad types that other sellers can’t.
 Test various ad types during this time of year — the ones you don’t typically use may now work better for you.

 The more ad placements you can land on Amazon (and even off-Amazon) during Q4, the better.

-Sponsored Brands ads allow you to create a customized shopping experience on Amazon and avoid the throng of competitor ads.
-Once a customer clicks on your ad, they’ll be taken to your Amazon Storefront or a custom landing page, where they can learn more about your products and brand.
+- Sponsored Brands ads allow you to create a customized shopping experience on Amazon and avoid the throng of competitor ads.
+Once customers click on your ad, they’ll be taken to your Amazon Storefront or a custom landing page, where they can learn more about your products and brand.